dmayo/git-github-and-learn-codeU/README.md

 1. GitHub is where every lesson on Learn is stored.

-2. Your code on Learn is synchronized with your GitHub.
+2. Your code on Learn is synchronized with your GitHub account.

 First, we treat curriculum on Learn just as developers treat code: every lesson is actually its own repository on GitHub.